 - 1. The proposal does not comply with the: - 1.1 Criteria to obtain access from Chelmsford Road given a Right of Way is available (Policy No. 7.2.1 Residential Design Elements Clause SADC8 and Residential Design Codes Clause 5.3.5); and - 1.2 Criteria for roof forms to be compatible with existing development and streetscape (Policy No. 7.2.1 Residential Design Elements Clause BDADC3); - 2.
-The proposal will negatively impact the amenity of the locality as it: - 2.1 Will require the removal of healthy mature verge trees to accommodate the associated vehicle crossover; and - 2.2 Will prejudice accessibility to properties situated along the Right of Way; and - 3.
+The proposal will negatively impact the amenity of the locality as it will require the removal of healthy mature verge trees to accommodate the associated vehicle crossover; and - 3.
 The proposal is contrary to orderly and proper planning.